Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 Creating a hashtag is just a starting point

 Hurray, you’ve got your own hashtag!
 What now?
 Start using it parallelly on all the social media channels you run.
-Twitter, Facebook, LinkedIn… these are other places where you can use your newly created brand’s hashtag.
-The reason is simple, it will ensure that your social media communication is coherent.
+Twitter, Facebook, LinkedIn… these are actually so many places where you can use your newly created brand’s hashtag!
+Doing so will ensure that your social media communication is coherent.
 Another reason is that you increase the chances that people will look for this specific hashtag on every platform and even start using them.

-Don’t limit yourself, you can also use the hashtag you’ve created in traditional marketing, like e.g. in commercials or on banners to increase your brand awareness.
+Don’t limit yourself, you can also use the hashtag you’ve created in traditional marketing, for example in commercials or on banners to increase your brand awareness.

 Does my hashtag work?